surifirstpin/AcuBI_Technical_Documents/Version.6/Dashboard.md

 ## Full Screen (Maximize/Minimize)

 a).
-To enable full screen for dashboard reports click <b>Maximize icon </b> similarly to minimize a dashboard report hit minimize button as shown in image below. b).
+To enable full screen for dashboard reports click list icon and select Fullscreen.

+<b>Maximize icon </b> similarly to minimize a dashboard report hit minimize button as shown in image below.
+b).
 Select drop-down button and choose number of rows to display in output. c).
 Filter icon display under dashboard denotes filters applicable to that particular dashboard report.